AEL overview

 Quick replies are the only block's input fields in which writing and using AEL works exactly the same as in Responses.

-You can use AEL and JS in the input fields listed below.
-You can always recognize such fields by the icon above them that opens a multi-line editor:
+You can also use AEL and JS in most of the blocks' input fields.
+You can recognize those fields by the icon above them that opens a multi-line editor:

 You can also use AEL in some of the input fields outside of Flows, in the following modules: